-Caldwell, N.J. – October 24, 2013 - Business Administration majors at Caldwell College will soon have the option of adding a concentration in sport management to their studies.
+Caldwell, N.J. – October 24, 2013 - Business Administration majors at Caldwell University will soon have the option of adding a concentration in sport management to their studies.

 With the rapid growth of the business of sports, this concentration will help prepare students for work in sports marketing, operations and administration and other business aspects of the sports world, both professional and nonprofessional.

 Bernard O’Rourke, J.D., associate dean of the business division, says the department is excited to be introducing the new sport management concentration to the Caldwell University business program.
 “With nine major league teams located within 25 miles of Caldwell University, we perceive our location as highly valuable for students aiming for a career in sport management,” he says.
 “Besides the many major and minor league teams, we also have an abundance of sport communications and marketing companies in the greater New York City region.”